vilgotf/voice-pruner/README.md

 # Voice pruner

-Discord bot that monitors voice channels it has the `MOVE_MEMBERS` permission in.
+Discord admin bot for monitoring and pruning voice channels.
-Users in monitored channels are pruned on permission updates (unless the bot is assigned the "no-auto-prune" role) and the bot disconnects users without the `CONNECT` permission.
+Users in monitored channels without the `CONNECT` permission are auto pruned, assigning "no-auto-prune" disables this.

-I host a free to use instance of this bot [here][bot_invite_link].
+[Invite link] to an instance of this bot (latest released version).

 ## Commands
-(Only available to users with the `MOVE_MEMBERS` permission.)
 * List
   * Monitored - lists monitored channels
     * Channel - Returns `true` if the channel is monitored